 Keeping Pets With Their Families

-People love their pets and consider them to be a part of the family.
-In fact, two-thirds of American households include at least one cat or dog, which makes having a pet-friendly place to call home essential for most Americans.
+People love their pets and consider them to be part of the family.
+In fact, two-thirds of American households include at least one cat or dog, which makes having a pet-inclusive place to call home essential for most Americans.

-Given the huge demand, one might think there would be enough pet-friendly housing for renters.
-Unfortunately, housing-related issues are the second most common reason that families surrender a pet to an animal shelter.
+But sadly, there isn’t enough pet-inclusive housing for renters.
+Animal shelter admissions data shows that housing-related issues are the second most common reason that families surrender their pets to shelters, even ahead of financial reasons.

-Many rental and government-subsidized housing make it difficult to own a pet.
-Even properties that are “pet-friendly” might have pet weight limits, such as “no dogs over 25 lbs” or breed restrictions.
-When families are forced to choose between securing a place to live and keeping their family pets, they may see surrender as a last resort.
+According to Zillow, 46% of rental households in the U.S. have pets, with 22% of moves occurring because of pets.
+Yet rental and government-subsidized housing can make it difficult to own a pet.
+Even properties that are "pet-friendly" often have pet weight limits or breed restrictions.
+Families may be forced to choose between securing a place to live and keeping their family pets.